coop-art/coop.art/README.md

 ## Getting started

-The platform is live at [coop.art](https://coop.art) and running on the _Tron Shasta Testnet_.
-I coded the smart contract in Solidity and integrated the frontend with IPFS for token metadata upload and storage.
+The platform is live at [coop.art](https://coop.art) and running on the _Tron Nile Testnet_.
+I coded the smart contract in Solidity and integrated the frontend with IPFS's [NFT.storage](https://nft.storage/) for uploading and storing the token metadata.

 Click _Connect wallet_ and TronLink will open to ask you for authorization.
 Your Tron address should then appear in the top right corner.